-2013 Director Compensation Program
+2014 Director Compensation Program

-During 2013, our directors were compensated pursuant to the following schedule:
+During 2014, our directors were compensated pursuant to the following schedule:

-Annual Retainer (1) \$85,000

-Non-Employee Chairman of the Board

-Additional Annual Retainer \$160,000

-Lead Director

-Additional Annual Retainer \$25,000

-Committee Chairman fee per year:

-1. Audit Committee Chair \$25,000

-2. Organization & Compensation Committee Chair \$18,000

-3. All other Committee Chairs \$12,000

-Executive Committee Member fee per year \$12,000

-Common Stock per year \$140,000 in common stock

-(1st Business Day of January) (1)(2) (variable # of shares)

-Charitable Contributions Annual Match up to \$25,000

-Group Life and Accidental Death Insurance-

-(except Chairman) \$150,000 of coverage

-Group Life and Accidental Death Insurance-Chairman \$400,000 of coverage

-Business Travel Accident Insurance \$250,000 of coverage

-Restricted Stock Units Restricted Stock Unit grant equal to the dollar value of the

-Granted Initial Date of Election (3) then current annual stock grant for directors
+Annual Retainer (1) \$105,000 Non-Employee Chairman of the Board Additional Annual Retainer (2) \$185,000 Committee Chairman fee per year: 1.
+Audit Committee Chair \$25,000 2.
+Organization & Compensation Committee Chair \$18,000 3.
+All other Committee Chairs \$12,000 Executive Committee Member fee per year \$12,000 Common Stock per year \$155,000 in common stock (1st Business Day of January) (1)(3) (variable # of shares) Charitable Contributions Annual Match up to \$25,000 Group Life and Accidental Death Insurance- (except Chairman) \$150,000 of coverage Group Life and Accidental Death Insurance-Chairman \$400,000 of coverage Business Travel Accident Insurance \$250,000 of coverage Restricted Stock Units Restricted Stock Unit grant equal to the dollar value of the Granted Initial Date of Election (4) then current annual stock grant for directors

-(1) As an employee director elected to the Board, Mr. Broussard will not receive the annual retainer or annual stock grant for service as a director.
-For all other directors, effective January 1, 2013, the annual common stock retainer is paid in the form of restricted stock units and will be pro-rated for any service of less than the full year in respect of which the award is granted.
+(1) Effective July 1, 2014, the annual cash retainer was increased from \$85,000, and effective January 1, 2015, the annual equity award was increased from \$140,000.
+As an employee director elected to the Board, Mr. Broussard will not receive the annual retainer or annual stock grant for service as a director.
+For all other directors, the annual common stock retainer is paid in the form of restricted stock units and will be pro-rated for any service of less than the full year in respect of which the award is granted.